Follow Us

 Practical workshops with internationally renowned guests.

-External work experience, in the form of Combo concerts in music cycles in the Basque Country.
+External project, in the form of Combo concerts in music cycles in the Basque Country.

-We recommend a knowledge of English for bibliographic consultations.
+• Knowledge of English is recommended for bibliographic consultations.

 ACCESS AND ADMISSION